bradley-03/coltsteele-react-crashcourse/README.md

 Sections 60-73 of "[The Web Development Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp)" UDemy course.

 # codesandbox
-Some early sections use codesandbox instead of a local environment, links to the sandboxes are included in a "codesandbox.txt" file in the respective section's folder.
+The code for the first two sections of this course are written in CodeSandbox.
+You can find that code [here](https://codesandbox.io/s/adoring-bardeen-j6fy52?file=/src/App.js)